The city divided by a slave trader's legacy

 "So many people were a mixture of good and bad - as we all are - and he seems to be singled out and I don't know why."

-Between 1698 and 1807 an average of 20 slaving voyages set sail from Bristol each day, with many of the earliest voyages funded by ordinary people who provided cash or goods to be bartered for captured slaves.
+Between 1698 and 1807 just over 2,100 Bristol ships set sail on slaving voyages with many of the earliest voyages funded by ordinary people who provided cash or goods to be bartered for captured slaves.

 That Colston's name has not disappeared with time is testament to his membership of an influential and selective group of Bristol businessmen.